 The SRS document is usually created by business analysts, system architects in collaboration with a customer.
 But there are some tips on how to achieve the best results by applying existing methods.

-Brainstorming.
+- Brainstorming.
 It’s the most popular technique (that really works, by the way) when a group of people involved in software development shares their ideas to find the best solutions.
+It encourages the sharing of diverse perspectives, which is particularly valuable in the early stages of software requirements documentation development when you need to identify and explore potential software features and functionalities.

 How To Write A Software Requirements Specification: Five Necessary Steps